semaphoreci/docs/docs/faq/migrating-from-travis-ci-to-semaphore.md

 description: This guide outlines the key differences between Travis CI and Semaphore 2.0 and provides you with a direction to migrate to Semaphore 2.0.
 ---

-# Migrating from Jenkins to Semaphore
+# Migrating from Travis CI to Semaphore

 In this document, you will find an overview of the main differences between Travis CI and Semaphore, as well as an overview of how to migrate from Travis CI to Semaphore.

-## Why migrate from Jenkins to Semaphore?
+## Why migrate from Travis CI to Semaphore?